jimmoffitt/rbSearchAPI/ReadMe.md

 Many design details have not been implemented yet.
 For example: (and now for the official TODO list)

-+ [] No support yet for exercising the Search API with the command-line yet.
++ [] No support yet for exercising the Search API with the command-line.
 Rather there are hard-coded settings in the code that will either be parsed out of the config file or passed in (like toDate and fromDate).
-+ [] No support yet for encoding rules in JSON (or passed in via command-line).
-Currently only YAML is supported.
 + [] No official notification of minutes that exceed "activities per request" limit (currently 500).